ESGF/esgf-pyclient/docs/index.rst

 Welcome to esgf-pyclient  documentation!
 ========================================

 ESGF Pyclient is a Python package designed for interacting with the `Earth System Grid Federation`_ system.
-Current development is focussed on support for the ESGF Search API.
+Current there are interfaces to the ESGF Search and Security systems.

 ESGF Pyclient is currently in development and should be considered alpha-quality software.
 Contributions to development are gratefully